-Summertime promises a ton of engaging, fun things to do, but it also brings forth a whole host of bothersome insects like mosquitoes.
-Luckily, natural repellents like essential oils hold the power to keep these nuisances at bay.
+Summertime promises a ton of different outdoor actives, but it also brings forth a whole host of bothersome bugs and insects such as mosquitoes.
+Luckily, natural repellents like essential oils hold the power to help keep bugs away!

 While mosquitoes are important to maintain ecosystems (we can't get rid of them all, unfortunately), we can keep them out of our personal space.

-Certain essential oils are quite effective and helpful in repelling mosquitoes, and are a natural alternative to the harsh chemicals in commercial bug sprays.
+Certain essential oils are quite effective and helpful in repelling mosquitoes, and are a natural solution to repel insects.
+Many environmentally focused brands like ours are determined to develop an alternative repellant using natural ingredients to replace the commercial bug sprays with harsh chemicals.

 Here we discuss some tips to using essential oils and other natural repellents for mosquitoes and which oils are most effective.